autonomio/wrangle/README.md

 TL;DR

 Wrangle dramatically simplifies 95% of data preparation tasks involved in advanced deep learning practice and provides the required building blocks for near-future automated machine intelligence workflows.
+Wrangle is created to solve the problem of avoiding beneficial workflow steps due to complexity, cognitive overhead, and the anxiety that comes with it.

 ### Key Features